 Comprised of long fjords with steep sides and jagged glacier-forged peaks, the dramatic east coast is contrasted with fertile farmlands, blooming meadows, and green groves.

-25 kilometers south of Egilsstaðir, the Hallormsstaðaskógur National Forest covers over 740 hectares of varied landscapes, making it the largest forest in Iceland.
+25 kilometres south of Egilsstaðir, the Hallormsstaðaskógur National Forest covers over 740 hectares of varied landscapes, making it the largest forest in Iceland.

 Hallormsstaðarskógur.
 Photo by Christian Bickel.
 Wikimedia, Creative Commons.